acm-cui/website-community/about/index.md

 ---
 label: Steering Committee
-description: The Conversational User Interfaces Conference is the leading venue for research and design of 'interactive AI' natural language technologies.
+description: The ACM Conversational User Interfaces Conference is the leading venue for research and design of 'interactive AI' natural language technologies.

 menus:
   main: